-Always engage the parking brake when parking a lift truck.
-The truck can move and cause injury or death to personnel near it.
+Always apply the parking brake when parking a lift truck.
+The lift truck can move and cause injury or death to nearby personnel.
+In the event that the parking brake must be manually released, always block the drive tires to prevent unintended movement.